-Welcome to the exquisite Ogden Valley where wilderness trails are abundant.
+Welcome to the exquisite Ogden Valley, where wilderness trails are abundant.
 Whether you’re looking for hiking, biking, horseback riding, walking , or even snowshoeing trails, this community has it all.
 Introduce yourself to mountain living, explore the magnificent geology of Ogden Canyon or take a leisurely stroll around the manmade Pineview Reservoir.
 With four seasons full of recreation opportunities, the possibilities are endless.
 Now, everyone can enjoy access to the outdoors!
 Check out these adaptive trail chairs perfect for those with physical limitations.

 Wheeler Creek Trail located in Wheeler Canyon is an old dirt road open year round for hikers and non motorized vehicles.
 The wide trail is perfect for hikers, mountain bikers, horses and snowshoers.
-It’s a moderate 3.5 miles out and back trail that follows a year round small stream.
+It’s a moderate 3.5 mile out and back trail that follows a year round small stream.
 One of our favorite loops is hike up Wheeler Canyon to Icebox.
 Take a left and connect with Maples, then back down Wheeler for a fun 5 miles.
 Other options include continuing on west from Maples to Overlook Trail or Sardine Peak for expansive views of the Ogden Valley, Pineview Reservoir or Ogden Canyon.
 Wheeler Creek trail is great on its own or as an access point to the several trails located throughout Snowbasin.
 Take the kids and dogs to enjoy the cooler temps and immediately escape into the mountains.

 This trail begins on the south side of the parking lot off North Ogden Canyon Road (also know as North Ogden Divide).
 This can be a 5.4 mile out-and-back to Lewis Peak, or continue on to a point to point course ending at Windsurfer Beach at the edge of Pineview Reservoir.
 The four-season trail starts with a more vertical approach beginning at 6,184 feet in elevation.
 After following several switchbacks, it once again levels out as it approaches the ridge rising to 8,100 feet.
 The ridge line is modest and lacking vegetation allowing for panoramic views of Ogden Valley and Ogden City.

 Follow Skyline Trail South to Lewis Peak for expansive views of Weber County overlooking the Great Salt Lake south to the Oquirrh Mountains and north to Willard Bay.
 The southeast trail head is accessible from Windsurfer Beach turnout on the west side of Pineview Reservoir.
 This section of trail can be used as a 14 mile point-to-point to the North Ogden Pass trail head, or as a 24-mile loop following paved roads 10 miles back down to the Pineview trail head.
-It’s great for hiking, mountain biking, dirt biking and horseback riding.
-If on wheels, the trail is technical and challenging so be prepared to have your skills put to the test.

-The Bonneville Shoreline Trail is popular because of its’ easy access from Ogden and includes multiple trail head access points.
+The Bonneville Shoreline Trail is popular because of its easy access from Ogden and includes multiple trail head access points.
 Named after the old shoreline of Lake Bonneville that covered much of Utah, now the Great Salt Lake is all that remains.
 The Ogden south section runs from Ogden Canyon south to Beus Canyon.
 Begin at the trail head sign at the back of the Rainbow Gardens parking lot.
 Take the left fork of the trail just past the map and follow as it winds and steadily climbs the hill.
 The trail is well marked and there are multiple diversions, however with the city flanking your ride, it’s difficult to get lost.